techidaily/site-facebook-clips/source/_posts/the-ultimate-guide-to-selecting-facebook-live-capturers.md

 ![cut video with filmora](https://images.wondershare.com/filmora/guide/cut-video-mac-02.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qNrOsjUdRz0?si=xGzhmNmtgxNTsRxN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You may easily make the sound fade in / out by editing your audio recording with the Audio Amplifier and Audio Mixer.
 Use a color-tuning application, such as the 3D LUT effects, to create your video look like something out of a Hollywood production.

 ##### Step 3: Download and Export

 Once the video has been created, all left to perform is transfer it and post it to Facebook.
 Within that export box, there are multiple choices on the left side.
 You may download it to your device or download it in.mp4 file to publish to Facebook at a later time.

 To publish your video on Facebook, you ought to understand the video forms authorized by Facebook and select the relevant video content.
 You may choose a different position to save it in and rename the movie if you wish to save something on your computer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion

 Nowadays, most video grabbers are incredibly easy to use and don't scare off their clients with a complicated user interface.
 Demand for internet video content is growing along with its popularity.
 There hasn't been a requirement for video grabbers that have increased as much now that video material is becoming more popular.